Military of the Ryukyu Kingdom: Invasion of Ryukyu

 In April 1609, Satsuma Domain launched a second invasion of the Ryukyu Kingdom.
 Within a month, they conquered the Amami Islands in the face of fierce resistance on all but Okinoerabu Island.
 After Satsuma landed on Kouri Island, across from Unten Harbor, Ryukyu sent a thousand soldiers, commanded by Nago Ryōhō, to reinforce Nakijin Castle.
 On 30 April, Nago Ryōhō's force met the Satsuma army near Nakijin, but retreated after sustaining a 50% casualty rate; Nakijin was captured and razed and Shō Kokushi, the garrison commander and the heir to the Ryukyuan throne, died from wounds sustained in the battle.
 Satsuma landed in Yomitanzan unopposed on 3 May, advancing overland towards Shuri and by sea towards Naha.
 Ryukyu was able to stop and drive Satsuma away from Naha, but Satsuma was able to capture Urasoe Castle and cross the Taihei Bridge, surrounding Shuri Castle.
 After fierce resistance, Shuri fell on 6 May and King Shō Nei surrendered.

 After the disastrous war, Ryukyu was forced to cede the Amami Islands and become a vassal of Satsuma.
 Jana Ueekata, who had commanded the defense of Naha, was executed for refusing to sign the peace treaty.
 While the hiki system was reduced in status during the 17th century, Ryukyu's military remained to defend the country and its tribute ships from pirates in the East China Sea.
 For example, hundreds of Ryukyuan soldiers were mobilized in 1640 when foreign ships were spotted near the Yaeyama Islands, and there is documentation of Ryukyuans defeating pirates as late as the turn of the 19th century.

 Annexation by Japan

 In 1871, a tribute ship was shipwrecked on Taiwan, and the crew was slaughtered by Taiwanese aborigines in the Mudan Incident.
 The following year, the Meiji government informed the royal government that the kingdom was then a domain of Japan (as Ryukyu Domain).
 In 1874, Japan invaded Taiwan on behalf of the Ryukyuans.
-After the royal government resisted and disobeyed the Meiji government, 400 Japanese soldiers landed at Naha in March of 1879 with a demand that King Shō Tai abdicate.
+After the royal government resisted and disobeyed the Meiji government, 400 Japanese soldiers landed at Naha in March 1879 with a demand that King Shō Tai abdicate.
 After a few days the Japanese occupied Shuri Castle, and the deposed king was taken to Tokyo.
 Ryukyu was annexed and Okinawa Prefecture was established.